Mahaveer2041/Mowito_assignment/README.md

 # 1. Image Conversion ROS 2 Package

 Src contains ROS 2 packages for image processing and camera publishing.
+Camera_publisher: Takes frames from your webcam via opencv and publishes on image_raw topic.
+On ubuntu camera sometimes dosent work try running this command in that case  "sudo usermod -aG video $USER"
+Image_conversion Package: Does the task of conversion.
+Service call have to be made to switch to greyscale.
 I have made the packages using ubuntu 22.04 and ROS Humble.
 Kindly check for dependency issues.
 ---